theshingstar030818/parse-push-plugin/README.md

 In the `<application>` tag, add the attribute `android:name="MainApplication"`.
 Obviously, you don't have to name your application class this way, but you have to use the same name in 1 and 2.

-3. Optional.
-To customize background color for the push notification icon in Android Lollipop, go to your `platforms/android/res/values` folder and create a file named `colors.xml`.
+3. Optional: to customize background color for the push notification icon in Android Lollipop, go to your `platforms/android/res/values` folder and create a file named `colors.xml`.
 Paste the following content in it and replace the hex color value of the form `#AARRGGBB` to your liking.